Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/toward-rag-chatbot-part1.md

 ```python
 embed_model = HuggingFaceEmbedding(model_name="manu/bge-m3-custom-fr")
 ```
-Once we have the embedding model, we need a storage database to store the vectors of document chunks that our chatbot will use.
+Once we have the embedding model ready, we need a database to store the vectors of document chunks that our chatbot will use.

 ```bash
 # Let's create database folder to setup our DB
 ! mkdir database
 ```
-We then need to create a `docker-compose.yml` file to provision a PostgreSQL database that supports `pgvector`.
-This support is important because `pgvector` allows us to efficiently handle and query vector data within our database.
+Next, we need to create a `docker-compose.yml` file to provision a PostgreSQL database that supports `pgvector`.
+This support is essential because `pgvector` allows us to efficiently handle and query vector data within our database.
 ```yaml
 %%writefile database/docker-compose.yml
 version: '3.8'